- Paris, France

 “Top Guy is an extremely personal song to me.
 I went through a difficult time when I was expelled from the school in which I had spent the past six years, only because I stood up for myself and spoke out against the harassment I faced.
 The fact that I felt so much oppression and injustice pushed me to vent out my feelings in this song.
 I hope that people that listen to it can feel that I stand with them through my music.
 The best thing you can do is not give a shit about what other people say.
 In the end, it’s still you who has full control.
 Just keep being your best and shout back even louder!”

 Ridi’s academic pursuits challenge traditional musician narratives and stereotypes.
 Ridi is an active and engaged student with a love for STEM and aspirations of engineering.
-Through her music, she continues her work to curate a space of inclusivity with her upcoming EP to be released in October.
+Through her music, she continues her work to curate a space of inclusivity with her upcoming EP.
 With lyrics and melody written straight from her heart, the antibullying activist hopes her music will tackle some of humanity’s most unifying themes.

 “I don’t think I could ever sing someone else’s lyrics now, as that would be like singing someone else’s heart.
 My next song talks about how you do not need to conform to anyone else’s expectations, even though it’s normal to feel insecure at times and it’s hard to be yourself when everything you see tells you you’re not enough.
 Having music that talks about these emotions, I feel, is really important.
 So many teens feel this way.
 You don’t need to have a perfect body or be in a relationship to be happy.
 Everyone is made to believe that they don’t fit in if they don’t have these things.
 I think we are in a time where a generic meaning of happiness or perfection should not be drilled into us.
 I mean, the closest thing to perfect in my life is a bar of chocolate!